PMA-Development/OMA-DuendeIdentityServer/README.md

 ## ApplicationDbContext

 The **ApplicationDbContext** is responsible for managing user-related information in the database.
 It stores data such as users, roles, claims, and their relationships.
-This context integrates with ASP.NET Core Identity to provide essential user and role management functionality.
+This context integrates with ASP.NET Core Identity to provide user and role management functionality.

 # NuGet Packages